rafaelsetragni/awesome_notifications/README.md

 ## Initial Configurations

-Bellow are the obligatory configurations that your app must meet to use awesome_notifications:
+Below are the obligatory configurations that your app must meet to use awesome_notifications:

 <br>